 This is especially true if you have been diagnosed with both substances abuse as well as another co-occurring mental health or medical disorders.
 Although these disorders tend to occur at the same time in many cases, it is possible to overcome them.
 To be able to do so, you will have to go through a highly integrated dual diagnosis treatment program.

-South Texas Rural Health Services Inc Uvalde Wellness Center is a facility in Uvalde, TX providing services in and around Uvalde County.
+South Texas Rural Health Services Inc Uvalde Wellness Center is a rehab program providing services in and around Uvalde County.

 They provide a wide range of services, settings and treatment approaches such as:Drug And Alcohol Treatment Services, Outpatient Drug Rehab, Rational Emotive Behavioral Therapy.